-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE PL, LV, DE COMMISSION PROPOSAL Drafting Comments cases, the provider of the content have other means of redress.
-CZ (Comments): CZ supports the introduction of safeguard mechanisms aimed at protecting the freedom of speech, however, CZ would welcome the institute of appeal to be enshrined for all parties involved, including the party reporting illegal content to the online platform.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments mechanisms aimed at protecting the freedom of speech, however, CZ would welcome the institute of appeal to be enshrined for all parties involved, including the party reporting illegal content to the online platform.
 EL (Comments): We consider, as a general remark, that the access to the recipients of the services of online platforms in an internal complaint-handling system against decisions taken by the online platforms is important for resolving disputes at an earlier stage before courts.
 However, given the fact that Art.
-11 of Regulation (EU) 2019/1150 of the European Parliament and of the Council of 20 June 2019 "on promoting fairness and transparency for business users of online intermediation services" regarding the obligation of providers of online intermediation services to provide an internal complaint-handling system, arises the question whether the platforms are required to comply with different systems (one for the purpose of Regulation 2019/1150 and different one for the purpose of the proposed Regulation
+11 of Regulation (EU) 2019/1150 of the European Parliament and of the Council of 20 June 2019 "on promoting fairness and transparency for business users of online intermediation services" regarding the obligation of providers of online intermediation services to provide an internal complaint-handling system, arises the question whether the platforms are required to comply with different systems (one for the purpose of Regulation 2019/1150 and different one for the purpose of the proposed Regulation regulation) or whether the complaint-handling system could be one.
+NL (Comments): The additional obligations for online platforms